St Catherine's Fort: Later use

 After the war the fort was again decommissioned and sold to a local solicitor who let it to various tenants including the author Norman Lewis.
 It became a Grade II* Listed building in 1951 because it was considered "an important later 19th century naval fort, superbly built and prominently sited".

 The fort was sold again in 1962 and in 1968 the fort was opened as a zoo; in 1979 the zoo relocated to new premises leaving the fort empty.

 In May 2015, Pembrokeshire Coast National Park Authority approved an application to reopen the site to the public due to the economic benefit that it would bring to the area.
-The site would contain a nature walk, boat landings, and commercial and catering outlets, in addition to restoration of the fort.
-During the planned restoration, the fort was open to visitors at weekends in the holiday season, subject to the state of the tides.
+The site would contain a nature walk, boat landings, and commercial and catering outlets, in addition to the restoration of the fort.
+During the planned restoration, the fort was open to visitors at weekends during the holiday season, subject to the state of the tides.

 In 2016, "The Final Problem", the third and last episode of the fourth series of the BBC TV series Sherlock, was filmed on the island.
 In August 2016, the fort faced an "uncertain future" and was closed to the public.

 Present day

-The fort was reopened on 12 April 2017 for visits with the support of volunteers and remains open to the public as of 2020.
+The fort was reopened on 12 April 2017 for visits with the support of volunteers and remains open to the public as of August 2024.